w3c/tr-design/README.md

 For the purpose of this project, there are two guiding principles to guarantee efficiency and progressive design:

 1. **W3C MUST NOT change the design of technical reports already published.**
-2. **W3C MAY adopt a new design for technical reports only once per year, on January 1st.**
+2. **W3C MAY adopt a new design for technical reports only once per year, on the 1st of January.**

 ## Guidelines for a proper design